Family vacation itinerary in the Bavaria region

 Day 7: Hollentalklamm hike

 After a leisurely day prior, get ready to work!
 This climb is not for the faint of heart, but it is so worth it!
 The Höllental Gorge features huge rocks, winding paths, bridges, tunnels and even snow in the summer!
 Plan on getting wet, as the water will continuously rush around you and sometimes drip from overhead.
 Park at the Hammerbach parking lot for five euros and hike for about an hour toward the gorge.
 There is a fee of five euros per person to enter.
 Once in the gorge, it takes about 45 minutes to get through.
-If you are feeling extra energetic, carry on for another hour to the Höllentalangerhütte where you can get some much needed refreshments and food.
+If you are feeling extra energetic, carry on for another hour to the Höllentalangerhütte where you can get some much-needed refreshments and food.
 Round trip this hike took approximately six hours and was the only event for the day.
 Not recommended for young children.

 Day 8: Zugspitze, Neuschwanstein, return home

 To finish up your Bavarian adventure, head to one of the most famous castles in Europe, Neuschwanstein.
 Its located in Füssen, about an hour drive, and will knock your socks off!
 This castle inspired the Disney castle and has everything your inner child dreamed a castle would- towers, balconies, spiral staircases and grandeur that is hard to match.
-Tickets are 13 euros for adults and must be reserved online no less than two days before your visit.
+Tickets must be reserved online no less than two days before your visit.
 You then pick up and pay for your tickets on-site a minimum of one and a half hours before your tour time, otherwise, your reservations will be forfeited.